-When I was 22, a friend’s aunt—a wise woman and a CPA—gave me some great advice: “Contribute to your retirement account at work.
+When I was 22, a friend’s aunt — a wise woman and a CPA — gave me some great advice: “Contribute to your retirement account at work.
 Doesn’t matter if it’s just $50 a month.
 Just do it.
 Okay?”

-Despite all the talk about diversification and fees, the most important step in your retirement planning is simply getting started.
-It’s never too early to start, and the earlier you start, the less you’ll have to save to meet your retirement goals.
+Seriously, it’s never too early to start, and the earlier you start, the less you’ll have to save to meet your retirement goals.
 If you’re reading this, you’re already way ahead of most people.

-Example: If a 22-year-old (much like I was) making $40,000 a year puts away 10 percent of her income (plus a 3 percent employer match, about the average) each year, then she’d have a tidy little nest egg of $1.7 million by the time she turns 65.
+Example: If a 22-year-old (much like I was) making $40,000 a year puts away 10% of her income (plus a 3% employer match, about the average) each year, then she’d have a tidy little nest egg of $1.7 million by the time she turns 65.
 And that’s not taking into account raises or increases in contributions.
 That’s if that 22-year-old kept contributing that same, flat amount for the next 43 years.
 However, if she waits until she’s 32 to start contributing, that same strategy is only going to net her $780,000, which is nothing to sneeze at, but a far cry from $1.7 million.

 Compound interest is an amazing thing.
 It’s when the interest you’ve earned starts earning interest itself and then that new interest eventually also starts earning interest and well, you see where I’m going with this.
 Your money makes money for you.
 It’s so amazing that people attributed a fake quotation about it to Albert Einstein.